-You can use an automated bid strategy to have Display & Video 360 dynamically change your line item's bid based on the likelihood that an individual impression is going to perform well, such as lead to a click or conversion, or be viewable.
+You can use an automated bid strategy to have Display & Video 360 optimize your line item's bid based on the likelihood that an individual impression will lead to a click or conversion, or be viewable.

 How does Display & Video 360 predict the performance of impressions?

-When you use an automated bid strategy, Display & Video 360 uses a proprietary combination of variables to predict how well an individual impression is likely to perform, which is then evaluated against the line item's performance goal.
+Display & Video 360 uses a combination of variables to predict how well an individual impression might perform, which is evaluated against the line item's performance goal.

 - Audience lists an impression is associated with and audience list recency

 - URL of the impression

 - Website or app where the impression came from

 - Frequency cap and number times you've already displayed your creative to the same cookie